Definition of Fringe Benefits

 - For managing the equal flow of benefits within the organization, administrative costs increase to that extent.

 - Few benefits are compulsion by law & thus any non-compliance leads to paying of fines and penalties to the government.
-Thus, for the sake of compliance of labor-laws, the cost of a professional expert is also to be borne by the employer.
+Thus, for the sake of compliance with labor-laws, the cost of a professional expert is also to be borne by the employer.

 - Fringe benefits are standardized in nature.
 Customization is difficult given the big mob of the organization and thus, you cannot keep each employee satisfied.